lucafrance/lucafrance.github.io/_posts/2022-08-18-cv-markdown-pandoc-python-latex.md

 ---

 I had a first world problem.
-When looking for projects, many recruiters ask for the CV in Word format.
+While applying for projects, many recruiters ask for the CV in Word format.
-They ask it to import it in their system or adapt it to a standard template.
+They want to import it in their system or adapt it to a standard template.
 But I don't have my CV in docx, because I wrote it in LaTeX with the [moderncv package](https://www.ctan.org/tex-archive/macros/latex/contrib/moderncv).

 ![](/assets/2022/cv-markdown/cv-tex-pdf.png)